Different seniority states of $^{119-126}$Sn isotopes: shell model description: Shell model Hamiltonian and model space

 Comparison of the calculated values with the experimental data is shown in figure~\ref{f_sn122}.
 Comparing figures~\ref{f_sn120} and \ref{f_sn122} one can see that the positive parity spectrum of the $^{122}$Sn is very similar to that of $^{120}$Sn.
-As is visually seen, for all respective positive and negative parity levels the agreement between the calculated and experimental values are improved as compared to that of $^{120}$Sn.
-This can be seen especially in the differences of the energy levels of two neighboring levels.
+The 2$^+$ level is predicted 46 keV lower and 4$^+$ level is only 26 keV higher than the experimental values, i.e. the values of the both energy levels are decreased with respect to the ground state as compared to those of $^{120}$Sn.
+The calculated positive parity levels of $^{122}$Sn are better described by shell model calculation as compared to those of $^{120}$Sn.
+For the negative parity levels, the $5^-$ and $7^-$ levels are 85 and 73 keV higher, respectively, as compared to those of the experimental ones.